YounesWagih/YounesWagih/README.md

 CS student
 ----------

-iam a CS student with a passion for learning and a love for challenges, I am currently focused on expanding my skills in back-end development.
+i am a CS student with a passion for learning and a love for challenges, I am currently focused on expanding my skills in back-end development.
 With a strong foundation in programming

 * 🌍  I'm based in cairo
 * ✉️  You can contact me at [youneswagih@gmail.com](mailto:youneswagih@gmail.com)